Legitimate But Not The Ultimate Formula For A Right Career

-You do feel the dilemma right after graduating or while stepping into your professional life for the first time that whether your targeted job will end up making you content or not.
-No matter how skilled you are in a particular segment, your interest rate might feel the peak in totally irrelevant activities.
+You do feel the dilemma right after graduating or while stepping into your professional life for the first time whether your targeted job will end up making your content or not.
+No matter how skilled you are in a particular segment, your interest rate might feel the peak is totally irrelevant activities.

 We did question different parties in our schooling period regarding the vicious math lessons, whether we need them in our real life or not.
-A venn diagram could have answered a lot if our brain had the capability to understand the effectiveness of it in our early years of life.
+A Venn diagram could have answered a lot of our brain had the capability to understand the effectiveness of it in our early years of life.

-Let’s take a musician doing a bachelor in business administration for example.
-He definitely has his passion for music but ending up in a bank job, in the long run,might not be a happy or right profession for him.
+Let’s take a musician doing a bachelor's in business administration for example.
+He definitely has his passion for music but ending up in a bank job, in the long run, might not be a happy or right profession for him.
 On the other hand, he might never have a good market for his passion.

-In our country, there are different mindsets for certain careers among the typical people.
-A good portion of people/student consider banking as a boring but profitable job & try to get in for sure monetary benefits.
-Whereas people who have love for numbers and finance easily climb the ladder.
-Often corporate feels, in the long run no matter how much degree they add which support their profession, they end up working hard without professional development.
+In our country, there are different mindsets for certain careers among typical people.
+A good portion of people/students consider banking as a boring but profitable job & try to get in for sure monetary benefits.
+Whereas people who have a love for numbers and finance easily climb the ladder.
+Often corporate feels, in the long run, no matter how much degree they add which supports their profession, they end up working hard without professional development.
 It’s because if you do not enjoy what you do, you might end up being stuck at a certain point.
-In our country, we do have doctors who ended up running coaching centres or as bankers, engineers.
+In our country, we do have doctors who ended up running coaching centers or as bankers, engineers.
 The reason is pretty simple, lack of passion for the degree you achieved.

-Though the intersection of the three circles represents the winning formula of a desired career, but it may not be wise to reach out for that intersection at the early days of your career.
-You may consider starting your career in a small company as the learning in a small company might make you competitive enough in future to pursue your passion.
+Though the intersection of the three circles represents the winning formula of the desired career, it may not be wise to reach out for that intersection in the early days of your career.
+You may consider starting your career in a small company as the learning in a small company might make you competitive enough in the future to pursue your passion.
 Hence focusing on gradual learning will ensure a competitive edge for the long run.
 Sometimes we stop pursuing our passion as we find no potential market to nurture it, but if you believe in your passion, it’s possible to create your own market riding over the exponential growth of recent digitization.
-For example number of YouTubers have created new avenues across the globe which do support their passion.
+For example, the number of YouTubers has created new avenues across the globe that do support their passion.

 Head of Marketing | The Daily Star